Image-Science-Lab-cmu/SVAF/README.md

 ## Aligning the Optical System

 ### Homography

+We provide code to perform homography between the sensor and the spatial light modulator.
 The entire walkthrough is detailed in `homography/homography.ipynb`.
 The tutorial includes
 - generating the checkerboard
 - post-processing the captured image for easy corner detection
 - detecting the corners